zagatoflint/apiTestSuite/README.md

 # Tests in Postman

-Test scripts are easily added in the Postman App [https://learning.getpostman.com/docs/postman/scripts/test_scripts/][]
+Test scripts are easily added in the Postman App:  [Adding Postman Tests](https://learning.getpostman.com/docs/postman/scripts/test_scripts/)

-The assertion library in postman is based on: [http://chaijs.com/api/bdd/][]
+The assertion library in postman is based on chaiJS: [http://chaijs.com/api/bdd/]([http://chaijs.com/api/bdd/)

 Import this suite into postman to edit and see the tests: